fermyon/spin/docs/content/sips/006-spin-plugins.md

     spin plugin update [OPTIONS]

 OPTIONS:
-	-a, --all        Update all installed plugins (cannot be used with any other option) -p, --plugin     Name of plugin
+    -a, --all        Update all installed plugins (cannot be used with any other option).
+    -p, --plugin     Name of plugin to update.
     -v, --version    Desired version to update the plugin to.
 Defaults to latest.
-    -f, --file       Path to local manifest (mutex with `-u`) -u, --url        Address of remote manifest (mutex with `-f`) -d, --downgrade  Enables downgrading a plugin to an older specified version.
+    -f, --file       Path to local manifest (mutex with `-u`).
+    -u, --url        Address of remote manifest (mutex with `-f`).
+    -d, --downgrade  Enables downgrading a plugin to an older specified version.
     -s, --skip-version-compat-check  Instructs Spin to install the plugin even if its manifest specifies that it is